 It’s our responsibility to maintain the building structure and any communal areas such as the entrance hall and stairwell.
-You can report a repair on your block or estate by signing up or signing in to your online account.
+You can report a repair on your block or estate by registering for or signing in to your online account.

 We’ll consult you about repairs to communal areas if they cost more than £250 per property.
 You can find out more about this by visiting our Works process and consultation page.

 You can carry out some improvements and alterations to your home, but you must get our written permission before you start the work.
-You can do this by completing and returning our Home Improvements and Alterations form.
+You can do this by completing and returning our Home improvements and alterations form [pdf] 1MB.
 If we refuse permission, we’ll always explain why.

 You don’t need to get our permission for decorating, fitting wardrobes or cabinets, or replacing carpets, light fittings, kitchens or bathrooms, if they don’t affect the building’s structure.

 For more information including examples of alterations we'll consider and those that we won't give permission for, see our guide to getting permission for DIY and home improvements [pdf].
 Or read our Permission for Improvements and Alterations Policy [pdf].
 You can also check your lease for details specific to your home.